dropzone/dropzone/index.md

 | `thumbnailHeight`       |
 | `init`                  | is a function that gets called when Dropzone is initialized.
 You can setup event listeners inside this function.
 | `acceptedMimeTypes`     | The default implementation of `accept` checks the file's mime type against this list.
 If the Dropzone is `clickable` this option will be used as [`accept`](https://developer.mozilla.org/en-US/docs/HTML/Element/input#attr-accept) parameter on the hidden file input as well.
 | `accept`                | is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) and a `done` function as parameter.
 If the done function is invoked without a parameter, the file will be processed.
 If you pass an error message it will be displayed and the file will not be uploaded.
+This function will not be called if the file is too big or doesn't match the mime types.
 | `enqueueForUpload`      | When false, dropped files aren't uploaded automatically.
 See below for more info on enqueuing file uploads.
 | `previewTemplate`       | is a string that contains the template used for each dropped image.
 Change it to fulfill your needs but make sure to properly provide all elements.
 | `forceFallback`         | defaults to `false`.
 If `true` the fallback will be forced.
 This is very useful to test your server implementations first and make sure that everything works as expected without dropzone if you experience problems, and to test how your fallbacks will look.